-TikTok is a fast-growing social media app for uploading and sharing short videos of 60 seconds.
-It was formed by merging two popular apps, Douyin and Musical.ly (1).
+TikTok is a fast-growing social media app used for uploading and sharing short videos of 60 seconds.
+Though it is widely popular, is TikTok safe for kids?

-Read the post to learn about the risks of TikTok for kids and the safety measures to consider while using it.
+Read this post to learn about the risks of TikTok for kids and the safety measures to consider while using it.

 Is TikTok Safe For Kids?